 - Forbes ranks NMSU 13th in the nation among the best colleges for helping minorities to succeed in the fields of science, technology, engineering and math.

-- For the fourth year in a row, NMSU has been honored as a top university for awarding bachelor's and master's degrees to Hispanic students.
+- For the fifth year in a row, NMSU has been honored as a top university for awarding bachelor's and master's degrees to Hispanic students.
 In rankings released September 2014, Diverse: Issues in Higher Education lists NMSU in 7th place for bachelor's degrees awarded in education to Hispanics.
-Additionally, we ranked 18th in bachelor's degrees in engineering and 30th in bachelor's in business management, marketing and related support services to Hispanics.
+Additionally, we ranked 25th in bachelor's degrees in engineering and 28th in bachelor's in business management, marketing and related support services to Hispanics.

 - In master's degrees awarded to Hispanics, Diverse: Issues in Higher Education ranks NMSU 16th in engineering, while social sciences and education followed in 33rd and 40th, respectively.

 - Our College of Business is one of the country's leading business schools according to the Princeton Review's 2014 edition of "The Best 295 Business Schools."
 The educational services company based its ranking on surveys of students along with institutional data covering five areas: academic experience, admissions selectivity, career, and how interesting and accessible students find their professors.

 - Our Creative Media Institute is ranked by Animation Career Review as number 49 among more than 400 schools considered for the 2013 Top 100 U.S. Schools for Animation and Game Design.
 We are third among schools in the Southwest, just behind Brigham Young University and the University of Texas-Austin.
 Criteria includes academic reputation, admission selectivity, depth and breadth of the program and faculty, and value as it relates to tuition and geographic location.